Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

         su -c 'yum install mysql-server mysql-devel'

-On **Ubuntu**, you also need the libmysqlclient-dev and libmysql-ruby packages.
+On **Debian** or **Ubuntu**, you also need the libmysqlclient-dev and libmysql-ruby packages.

+        sudo apt-get install mysql-server libmysqlclient-dev libmysql-ruby

 ### OpenSSL